 - If there are any routing priorities set, increase Highfive’s priority.

-- If you must have application level firewalls enabled, add a firewall rule to exempt the Highfive and Dolby devices.
-Your tools may allow you to use the IP address of both units for the exception.
+- If you must have application layer firewalls enabled, please add a firewall rule to exempt the Highfive and Dolby devices (MAC addresses are listed on the base of each device).
+Your tools may also allow you to use the IP address of both units for the exception.

-If you are still experiencing degraded Highfive video call quality after following these steps, please feel free to contact Highfive Support at (844)464-4445 or email email@example.com through the hours of 7am-5pm Pacific Time to report the issue for additional investigation.
+If you are still experiencing degraded Highfive video call quality after following these steps, please feel free to contact Highfive Support at email@example.com for additional help.